FAN: Fourier Analysis Networks: Related Work

-\paragraph{Fourier-based Neural Network.} Previous studies have explored Fourier-based neural networks, but these networks generally perform well on specific tasks, while their performance on more general tasks tends to be poorer \citep{zuo2005tracking, tan2006fourier,FNNcomparativestudy,related_work_7,related_work_10}.
-Fourier Neural Networks employ the cosine \citep{related_work_1,related_work_8} or sin function \citep{related_work_3, SitzmannMBLW20} or their combination \citep{FSNN} as the activation function.
-Some work employs Fourier Transform to process the intermediate output of network \citep{FNO, FNet}, but they did not address the challenges of periodicity modeling as verified in Figure \ref{CFSNN}.
-Some researches focus on leveraging the network to simulate the formula of Fourier Series \citep{rafajlowicz1997function,Halawa08,related_work_6}, which generally possess a similar principle as Eq. (\ref{FNN}).
+\paragraph{Fourier-based Neural Network.} Previous studies have explored Fourier-based networks, but these networks generally perform well on specific tasks, while their performance on more general tasks tends to be poorer \citep{zuo2005tracking, tan2006fourier,FNNcomparativestudy,related_work_7,related_work_10}.
+Fourier Neural Networks employ the cosine \citep{related_work_1,related_work_8} or sine function \citep{related_work_3, SitzmannMBLW20} or their combination \citep{FSNN} as the activation function.
+Some work employs Fourier Transform to process the intermediate output of network \citep{FNO, FNet}, but they did not address the challenges of periodicity modeling.
+Some researches focus on leveraging the network to simulate the formula of Fourier Series \citep{rafajlowicz1997function,Halawa08,related_work_6}, which generally possesses a similar principle as Eq. (\ref{FNN}).
 However, this leads to the same problem as in Eq. (\ref{DFNN}), i.e., they are hard to serve as building blocks for deep neural networks, which limits these approaches' capabilities.
+More detailed discussion can be found in Appendix \ref{details_of_dis_FNN}.

 In this paper, we design \modelname~to address these challenges, which performs exceptionally well on periodicity modeling and maintains broad applicability on real-world tasks.